simplyandyg/everythingschoolforgot/posts/sleep-diet-exercise.md

 Disclaimer:
 I'm not a medical professional, dietician, or certified personal trainer.
 So none of this is medical advice.
 I'm just a guy who reads a lot, is constantly trying to improve myself and my life, and wants to leave a record of those learnings for his kids.

-(Todo:
+Todo:

-What how why for the intro
+1. What how why for the intro - maybe

-Get into why staying healthy is important.
+2. Get into why staying healthy is important.
 It's not only to avoid illness or living a long life.
 It's living with less pain and aggravation.
-Make you love slightly harder to avoid the truly difficult aspects of chronic illness)
+Make you love slightly harder to avoid the truly difficult aspects of chronic illness
+3. Talk about habit in all 3 places or mention it at the end or beginning?

 ## Summary:

 **Sleep** 6 to 10 hours per night depending on your personal needs.
 Your bedtime and the amount of sleep should remain consistent - go to bed and wake up at the same time every day.

-**Eat** **clean**.
+**Eat clean**.
 Avoid processed food.

 **Exercise** 4-6 days per week.
 20-60 minutes of moderate-intensity* exercise per session. _Almost_ any exercise is better than nothing.
 Consistency and proper form are the two most important things.